apache/druid/docs/content/querying/aggregations.md

 This makes it possible to compute the results of a filtered and an unfiltered aggregation simultaneously, without having to issue multiple queries, and use both results as part of post-aggregations.

-*Limitations:* The filtered aggregator currently only supports 'or', 'and', 'selector', 'not' and 'Extraction' filters, i.e. matching one or multiple dimensions against a single value.

 *Note:* If only the filtered results are required, consider putting the filter on the query itself, which will be much faster since it does not require scanning all the data.

 ```json